What is the purpose of the Fund?

-The purpose of the Fund is to support existing and future Te Pūtake o te Riri | Wars and Conflicts in New Zealand commemoration events throughout Aotearoa.
-The Fund has been set up to support iwi, hapū and whānau to initiate, promote and deliver events and initiatives that commemorate the wars and conflicts between various iwi and the Crown from the mid-1840s to the 1870s.
+The purpose of the fund to support existing and future Te Pūtake o Te Riri - Wars and Conflicts in New Zealand events throughout Aotearoa.
+The Fund has been designed to support whānau, hapū and iwi to initiate, promote and deliver activities and events that commemorate the New Zealand wars.

 Who can apply for this Fund?

 We encourage applications from applicants in New Zealand who meet one of the entity type requirements listed below.
 We can generally consider applications if you are one of the following:

 - Incorporated Society registered with the Companies Office

 - Statutory Entity, including a Māori Trust Board (Māori Trust Boards Act 1955) or Māori Association (Māori Community Development Act 1962)

 - entities established under the Te Ture Whenua Māori Act 1993 (registered with Companies Office).

 Is there funding criteria?